gnublet/laravel_basic_lms/README.md

 - Enroll a student in a course.

 # Todos
-Authorization and Authentication still needs to be done.
+- Authorization and Authentication still needs to be done.
+- Add more checks when enrolling students

 # Setup
 If using docker-compose, simply clone this repo, edit docker-compose.yml as desired, and run